-Alida Segal is regarded as Australia’s most respected dance lecturers and choreographers specialising in National and Character Dance.
-Graduating from the Moiseyev School of National and Character dance in Moscow, USSR, she has worked with professional companies and leading training institutions as an advisor, teacher and choreographer for more than 30 years.
+Alida Segal is regarded as one of Australia’s most respected dance lecturers and choreographers specialising in National and Character Dance.
+Graduating from the Moiseyev School of National and Character dance in Moscow, Russia, she has worked with professional companies and leading training institutions as an advisor, teacher and choreographer for more than 35 years.

 Her early dance training includes studying classical ballet under Kathleen Gorham, Eileen Tasker, Madame J. Ciunovas and Laurel Marten OBE and Character dance under Madame Marina Berezowsky.
 Being offered a place at the Victorian College of The Arts, she decided to further her dance training overseas and travelled to Moscow where she graduated with honours from the Moiseyev School of National and Character Dance.
 She went on to study Teaching Methodology and Choreography and was awarded a Diploma in National and Character Stage Dance from the USSR’s Ministry of Culture.
 She was later offered a position in Doctorate studies in Choreography at Moscow’s State institute for Performing Arts and was the sole Australian delegate at UNESCO Symposium “Preservation and Development of Folk Dance” held in Russia.
 She has performed across Australia with Kolobok Dance Company and at the Tchaikovsky Concert Hall, Moscow, with the Moiseyev School.